 An emotional connection to something or someone is never bad.
 However, there is a line between a healthy attachment, and an unhealthy one.

 If you feel that you have an unhealthy attachment to something or someone, you can fix this.
 Write out the reasons why you feel this way — do you feel “incomplete” without them?
 Do you feel afraid of losing your self-esteem or stability if you ever lose that attachment?
-It may be helpful to discuss these questions with your partner, or a licensed therapist.
+It may be helpful to discuss these questions with your partner, or a licensed online therapist.

 There is nothing wrong with admitting that you need people and things you love to stay in your life.
 However, you should always be your number one priority, and therefore it’s important to establish a healthy, emotional connection with yourself first.